pkkrsingh877/Messaging-App/README.md

 1. Users own profile should not be displayed in search result
 2. If any user is already friend, then friends should be displayed instead of send friend request button

+## Posts

+1. User should be able to create posts
+2. User should be able to update posts
+3. User should be able to delete posts
+4. User should be able to view posts
+5. User should be able to view posts individually with comments
+6. User should be abel to comment on the posts if they are logged in